-There are a number of concerns that must be considered when a child with a diagnosed health care need, allergy or relevant medical condition is enrolled at the Service, or team member is employed.
+There are several concerns that must be considered when a child with a diagnosed health care need, allergy or relevant medical condition is enrolled at the Service, or team member is employed.
 Therefore, comprehensive Medical Management Plans must be provided and implemented to ensure individual health and safety.
-A Medical Conditions Risk Minimisation and Communication Plan must also be in place for all children and employees prior to commencing at the Service, or upon diagnosis.
+In collaboration with the Family/carers or employee if they have a condition, a Medical Conditions Risk Minimisation and Communication Plan must also be developed and in place for all children and employees prior to commencing at the Service, or upon diagnosis.